joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/056-IDS-and-IPS.md

   - Can block the traffic or prevent the application from running.
   - Should be placed at the border of the network, behind the firewall.

+## Positives and Negatives

+- **False Negative** - An attack occurs but is not detected, allowing it to proceed unnoticed.
+- **False Positive** - Legitimate activity is incorrectly flagged as malicious, triggering unnecessary alerts.
+- **True Positive** - A real attack is correctly identified and flagged by the IDS.
+- **True Negative** - Normal, non-malicious activity is correctly identified as safe, with no alerts triggered.

+For more information, please see [Analyzing Vulnerabilities](/docs/005-Cybersecurity/008-Security-Operations/020-Vulnerability-Management.md#analyzing-vulnerabilities)

 ## Types of IDS/IPS

 Both IDS and IPS have similar types based on how they are deployed.